GabrielAlacchi/expressjs-react-boilerplate/README.md

 # Express React Boilerplate

 Boilerplate for developing with an express backend and react frontend.
 Using gulp as a task runner.
-Webpack to bundle, and BrowserSync
+Webpack to bundle, and BrowserSync.

 # Setup